 - Tours that include visits to caverns involve special procedures.
 During the course of the tours presents an interpretive message about the caverns and the surrounding area including such points of interest as cave formations, history, fauna, flora, geology, cave-surface relationships, etc. Also answers a large variety of related questions.
-Maintains control of the group, advises on hazardous areas and tactfully enforces safety regulations and rules of conduct such as prohibition against smoking, touching formations, etc.
+Maintains control of the group, advises on hazardous areas, and tactfully enforces safety regulations and rules of conduct such as the prohibition against smoking, touching formations, etc.

-- Serves in an information booth in the Visitor Information Center greeting visitors, answering questions about the Forest Service, the caverns exhibits, recreational opportunities in the surrounding area and providing recreational maps and brochures to the general public.
+- Serves in an information booth in the Visitor Information Center greeting visitors, answering questions about the Forest Service, the caverns exhibits, recreational opportunities in the surrounding area, and providing recreational maps and brochures to the general public.

 - Perform a variety of duties in support of the district trails and wilderness programs.
-This position will serve as a member of the trail maintenance team to maintain and repair trails throughout the District to ensure protection of wildlife habitat and water quality in addition to improving recreational access to forests lands
+This position will serve as a member of the trail maintenance team to maintain and repair trails throughout the District to ensure the protection of wildlife habitat and water quality in addition to improving recreational access to forests lands

-- Perform routine maintenance at trail heads and dispersed recreation sites, including site cleanup and naturalizing.
+- Perform routine maintenance at trailheads and dispersed recreation sites, including site cleanup and naturalizing.
 Patrolling and maintaining trails, dispersed, and remote developed recreation sites.

 - Interact with forest visitors and volunteers, providing information on recreation opportunities.
 Educate the public and volunteers on trail maintenance and cleanup.
 Conducts education programs addressing Leave No Trace camping.

-- Interns will be working in a recreation centered field which will require weekend and holiday work.
+- Interns will be working in a recreation-centered field which will require weekend and holiday work.
 Daily uniform wear is expected.
 Uniforms and facilities should always be well presented to the public.

 Living Allowance: $300 per week

 This position qualifies for an AmeriCorps Education Award.